EliasAL2/EliasAL2.github.io/_pages/about.md

   <img src="https://github.com/user-attachments/assets/ca55600e-5da1-4beb-a3f8-3a26cdab4f92" width="400" title="Decoder of Lisa">
 </p>

-The decoder now takes in all of the extracted visual data of the vision backbone and the embedding of the <SEG> token wich clarifys the need for segmentation.
-With all of this information it now constructs the final segmentation mask that is layed over the input image and presents this as our Output.
+The decoder now takes in all of the extracted visual data of the vision backbone and the embedding of the <SEG> token which clarifies the need for segmentation.
+With all of this information, it now constructs the final segmentation mask that is laid over the input image and presents this as our Output.

 **Resulting Image:**